-Note Recipients of these awards are ineligible for receipt of the Northwood Legacy Endowed Scholarships and Bursaries and vice versa.
+Note Selection of the recipients will be made by a committee chaired by the Dean of Graduate Studies.
+Recipients of these awards are ineligible for receipt of the Canfor Annual Scholarships and Bursaries and vice versa.

-Canfor Annual Graduate Scholarship for the Advancement of Northern British Columbia
+Canfor Legacy Graduate Scholarships for the Advancement of Northern British Columbia